-- Download a copy of our Corporation Questionnaire or our Partnership Questionnaire, and email or fax this information to your tax consultant, at least 48 hours before your appointment:
+- Download a copy of our Corporation Questionnaire or our Partnership Questionnaire and email or fax the following information to your tax consultant, at least 48 hours before your appointment:

-- We need to know the balance of the corporate bank accounts at the end of the year.
+- The balance of corporate bank accounts at the end of the year.

-- We need to know how much money you or the shareholders contributed to the business throughout the year.
+- How much money you or the shareholders contributed to the business throughout the year.

-- We need to know how much money you or the shareholders distributed out of the business throughout the year.
+- How much money you or the shareholders distributed out of the business throughout the year.

 - The ideal time for an appointment is between Thanksgiving and Christmas.
-If your company’s year ends on a month other than December 31st, we recommend scheduling an appointment for anytime in the last 6 weeks of the fiscal period.
-This allows enough time to handle all year-end processes and planning stress-free!
+If your company’s year ends on a month other than December 31st, we recommend scheduling an appointment for anytime in the last six weeks of the fiscal period.
+This allows enough time to handle all year-end processes and planning, stress-free!

 How do I get copies of my return?